-- interviewing, evaluating, nominating and recommending individuals for membership on Isis' Board of Directors.
-As part of this process, the Nominating, Governance and Review Committee will consider nominees recommended by Isis' stockholders; - on an annual basis, reviewing the performance of the Board and its committees, including evaluating the Board's ability to function as a group and the integrity and competency of the individual Board members; - annually reviewing and assessing the adequacy of Isis' corporate governance guidelines and recommending any proposed changes to the Board for approval; and - performing such other functions as may be necessary or convenient for the efficient discharge of the foregoing.
+• interviewing, evaluating, nominating and recommending individuals for membership on Isis' Board of Directors.
+As part of this process, the Nominating, Governance and Review Committee will consider nominees recommended by Isis' stockholders;

+- on an annual basis, reviewing the performance of the Board and its committees, including evaluating the Board's ability to function as a group and the integrity and competency of the individual Board members; - annually reviewing and assessing the adequacy of Isis' corporate governance guidelines and recommending any proposed changes to the Board for approval; and - performing such other functions as may be necessary or convenient for the efficient discharge of the foregoing.

+Two Directors currently comprise the Nominating, Governance and Review Committee: Dr. Berthelsen (Chairman) and Dr. Reed.
+Mr. Muto serves as counsel to the Committee.
 The Nominating, Governance and Review Committee met twice during 2005.
 You can find our Nominating, Governance and Review Committee charter on our corporate website at www.isispharm.com.(2)